Arifa105/Web-Development-Projects/README.md

 ### Add a Task:
 Type a task into the input field and press the "Add" button or hit enter.
+### Edit a Task:
+Click the edit icon next to a task to modify its content, then save the changes.
 ### Complete a Task:
 Click on a task to mark it as completed.
 Completed tasks will have a line through them.
 ### Delete a Task: